cuiter/cashplot/README.md

 ![](https://cuiter.me/ext/cashplot.png)

-Draws a graph of your bank balance and income/expenses over time.
+CashPlot helps in finding trends in your financials and shows you where your money is going.
+It draws a graph of your bank balance and income/expenses over time.

-Supports ING Bank export files.
+It supports ING Bank export files (English/Dutch CSV).

 ## Features

 - Generates a time/money graph of:
-  - Balance of the main and savings accounts.
+  - Balance of the main and savings accounts
-  - Net worth (sum of main + savings accounts).
+  - Net worth (sum of main + savings accounts)
-  - Monthly income/expenses grouped by category.
+  - Total period income/expenses grouped by category
-- Uses Plotly to generate the graph.
-  This means easy zooming / scrolling / filtering by category.
+- Easy zooming / scrolling / filtering by category

 ## How to use